 Prof. Dr. Fazıl Apaydın

-A world class surgeon in rhinoplasty and facial plastic surgery…
+An experienced surgeon and teacher in rhinoplasty and facial plastic surgery...

 Prof. Dr. Fazil Apaydin is working as a professor at the Department of Otorhinolaryngology of Ege University and in his private clinic in Izmir, Turkey.
 His subspecialty is facial plastic surgery and he is the head of Division of facial plastic surgery since 1999.
 He passed the board exam in 2007 to become the first European board certified surgeon in facial plastic surgery in Turkey.
 He is the Immediate-Past President of the European Academy of Facial Plastic Surgery which is the biggest society on facial plastic surgery in Europe since 1977.
 He is the executive board member of the Turkish Society of Facial Plastic Surgery.
 He is the executive board member of the International Board Certification of Facial Plastic and Reconstructive Surgery.
 He is the executive board member of the International Federation of Facial Plastic Surgery Societies.
 He has been lecturing, teaching and operating on facial plastic surgery procedures within the last 20 years all over the world.
 He has lectured and operated extensively in the Middle East and Gulf countries as well.
 He has written numerous articles and book chapters on facial plastic surgery.